pmean/build-website/text/99/meta-analysis-diagnostic-test.md

 - but substitute
 the overall sensitivity for the individual sensitivity.

-Example: Let\'s use the example in Deeks 2001 again.
+Example: Let's use the example in Deeks 2001 again.
 Here is the R code to compute log odds and analyze the data in a meta-analysis model.
 Note that the pmax function replaces the zeros in fn with 0.5.